louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 The NO Pathway: PDE5 Inhibitors and Riociguat

-Endothelial NO induces vasodilation in vascular smooth muscle cells and inhibits platelet aggregation through the activation of sGC and the subsequent increase in production of cyclic guanosine monophosphate (cGMP).The production of endothelial NO is reduced chronically in patients with PAH.Therapeutic agents that act on the NO pathway increase intracellular cGMP concentrations ultimately targeting vasodilation of the pulmonary vasculature and PAH symptoms.
+Endothelial NO induces vasodilation in vascular smooth muscle cells and inhibits platelet aggregation through the activation of sGC and the subsequent increase in production of cyclic guanosine monophosphate (cGMP).
+The production of endothelial NO is reduced chronically in patients with PAH.
+Therapeutic agents that act on the NO pathway increase intracellular cGMP concentrations ultimately targeting vasodilation of the pulmonary vasculature and PAH symptoms.
 PDE5 is responsible for degradation of cGMP in pulmonary smooth muscle and also is involved in platelet aggregation.PDE5 inhibitors, such as sildenafil and tadalafil, prevent the breakdown of cGMP and demonstrate antiplatelet activity.
 Riociguat, a guanylate cyclase stimulator, sensitizes sGC to endogenous NO and directly stimulates sGC receptors, leading to an increase in cGMP.

 Considering these mechanisms of action, concomitant use of NO agents with medications that have hypotensive or antiplatelet effects may have compounding additive adverse effects (Table 3).
-Studies have shown that PDE5 inhibitors generally are safe with most antihypertensives and vasodilating medications, apart from nitrates and some α-adrenergic blockers.Organic nitrates such as nitroglycerin, amyl nitrate, and isosorbide mononitrate are associated with significant risk of life-threatening hypotension when combined with a PDE5 inhibitor or guanylate cyclase stimulator, and therefore are contraindicated.
+Studies have shown that PDE5 inhibitors generally are safe with most antihypertensives and vasodilating medications, apart from nitrates and some α-adrenergic blockers.
+Organic nitrates such as nitroglycerin, amyl nitrate, and isosorbide mononitrate are associated with significant risk of life-threatening hypotension when combined with a PDE5 inhibitor or guanylate cyclase stimulator, and therefore are contraindicated.
 If use of an organic nitrate is mandatory, at least 24 h of separation must elapse between the last dose of sildenafil, and at least 48 h must elapse after the last dose of tadalafil.
 Given the ubiquitous use of nitrates and the potential for patients with PAH to demonstrate chest pain, it is important to counsel all patients taking sildenafil, tadalafil, or riociguat to warn providers in emergency medical services to avoid nitrates.
-Nonuroselective α-adrenergic blockers such as doxazosin have demonstrated significant hypotension when used with sildenafil, with decreases in BP of up to 15 mm Hg systolic and 22 mm Hg diastolic.Close monitoring of patients receiving α-adrenergic blockers with NO agents is recommended.
+Nonuroselective α-adrenergic blockers such as doxazosin have demonstrated significant hypotension when used with sildenafil, with decreases in BP of up to 15 mm Hg systolic and 22 mm Hg diastolic.
+Close monitoring of patients receiving α-adrenergic blockers with NO agents is recommended.

 ---